mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - Master the structure of the interview, [I followed this system design template](https://leetcode.com/discuss/career/229177/My-System-Design-Template)
   - Spend some time asking the right questions, don't make too many assumptions and if you do say them out loud so your interviewer is aware of this
-  - Define functional and non functional requirements, decide what are you going to optimize for e.g. high availability or consistency
+  - Define functional and non-functional requirements, decide what are you going to optimize for e.g. high availability or consistency
   - Do some back of the envelope calculations if needed, always clarify with your interviewer, this step is crucial at big companies where you need to design for scale and think about capacity planning
   - Define the API (signature, inputs, outputs)